 (1) In this Act, unless inconsistent with the subject-matter or context, the following words shall have the meanings respectively assigned to them (that is to say) —

-“Authority” means the Fire and Emergency Services Authority of Western Australia established by section 4 of the FESA Act;
+Authority means the Fire and Emergency Services Authority of Western Australia established by section 4 of the FESA Act;

-“brigade” includes all fire brigades, whether permanent or volunteer, or private;
+brigade includes all fire brigades, whether permanent or volunteer, or private;

-“Chief Executive Officer” means the chief executive officer of the Authority, as referred to in section 19 of the FESA Act;
+Chief Executive Officer means the chief executive officer of the Authority, as referred to in section 19 of the FESA Act;

-“Director” means the Director of Operations referred to in section 31;
+Director means the Director of Operations referred to in section 31;

-“district” means a fire district constituted by or under this Act;
+district means a fire district constituted by or under this Act;

-“hazardous material” means anything that, if it escapes while being produced, stored, moved, used or otherwise dealt with, may cause personal injury or death, or damage to property or the environment;
+hazardous material means anything that, if it escapes while being produced, stored, moved, used or otherwise dealt with, may cause personal injury or death, or damage to property or the environment;

-“hazardous material incident” means an actual or impending spillage or other escape of hazardous material that causes or threatens to cause injury or death, or damage to property or the environment;
+hazardous material incident means an actual or impending spillage or other escape of hazardous material that causes or threatens to cause injury or death, or damage to property or the environment;

-“inflammable matter” includes all substances capable of ignition or combustion by the application of heat or by means of sparks or flame or by spontaneous causes;
+inflammable matter includes all substances capable of ignition or combustion by the application of heat or by means of sparks or flame or by spontaneous causes;

-“member of the Authority” means a member of the board of management referred to in section 6 of the FESA Act;
+member of the Authority means a member of the board of management referred to in section 6 of the FESA Act;

-“owner” means and includes any person, whether as beneficial owner, trustee, or executor, mortgagee in possession, or as agent or attorney for any person or otherwise for the time being in actual receipt of, or entitled to receive, the rents and profits of the lands or buildings in connection with which the word is used, or who, if such land or buildings were let to a tenant, would be entitled to receive the rents and profits thereof;
+owner means and includes any person, whether as beneficial owner, trustee, or executor, mortgagee in possession, or as agent or attorney for any person or otherwise for the time being in actual receipt of, or entitled to receive, the rents and profits of the lands or buildings in connection with which the word is used, or who, if such land or buildings were let to a tenant, would be entitled to receive the rents and profits thereof;

-“permanent fire brigade” means a fire brigade established and maintained by the Authority, the services of whose members are wholly at the disposal of the Authority;
+permanent fire brigade means a fire brigade established and maintained by the Authority, the services of whose members are wholly at the disposal of the Authority;

-“premises” includes any building, structure, erection, vessel, wharf, jetty, land or other premises;
+premises includes any building, structure, erection, vessel, wharf, jetty, land or other premises;

-“private fire brigade” means any association of persons authorised by the Authority and formed for the purpose of the prevention and extinguishing of fires and the protection of life and property from fire within the boundaries of property owned or used by any person, if the carrying out of the purpose of such association is not the sole or principal calling or means of livelihood of such persons or of a majority of them;
+private fire brigade means any association of persons authorised by the Authority and formed for the purpose of the prevention and extinguishing of fires and the protection of life and property from fire within the boundaries of property owned or used by any person, if the carrying out of the purpose of such association is not the sole or principal calling or means of livelihood of such persons or of a majority of them;

-“rescue operation” means the rescue and extrication of any person or property endangered as a result of an accident, explosion or other incident;
+rescue operation means the rescue and extrication of any person or property endangered as a result of an accident, explosion or other incident;

-“the FESA Act” means the Fire and Emergency Services Authority of Western Australia Act 1998;
+the FESA Act means the Fire and Emergency Services Authority of Western Australia Act 1998;

-“vessel” means any ship, steamship, barge, punt, boat, or other floating vessel used for storing or carrying goods or for carrying passengers;
+vessel means any ship, steamship, barge, punt, boat, or other floating vessel used for storing or carrying goods or for carrying passengers;

-“volunteer fire brigade” means any association of persons authorised by the Authority and formed for the purpose of the prevention and extinguishing of fires and the protection of life and property from fire, if the carrying out of the purpose of such association is not the sole or principal calling or means of livelihood of such persons or of a majority of them.
+volunteer fire brigade means any association of persons authorised by the Authority and formed for the purpose of the prevention and extinguishing of fires and the protection of life and property from fire, if the carrying out of the purpose of such association is not the sole or principal calling or means of livelihood of such persons or of a majority of them.

 (2) A reference in this Act to an officer or employee of the Authority, or to a person employed by the Authority, is a reference to a person appointed or engaged under section 20 of the FESA Act for the purposes of this Act.